Generalized gamma approximation with rates for urns, walks and trees: Random trees: Proof of Theorem 1.8

-\paragraph{Uniform plane tree}
+\subsubsection{Uniform plane tree}

+It is well known that there are $n!C_{n-1}$ decorated binary trees of size $2n-1$ as well as labeled plane trees of size $n$ nodes, where $C_1,C_2,\dots$ are the Catalan numbers.
+There are various ways to describe bijections between the two sets.
+We first give a direct algorithm to construct a plane tree from a binary tree; see Figure~\ref{fig3}.

-Before proving Proposition~\ref{prop3} we start by discussing a bijection between decorated binary trees and labeled plane trees (see Figure~\ref{fig3}).
-For a given binary tree, we do a depth-first exploration of the tree, starting from the root and exploring the left-child before the right-child.
-To construct the plane tree from the binary tree, we start with an unlabeled root node and do a depth-first construction of the plane tree while exploring the binary tree.
-Whenever a left-edge in the binary tree is visited for the first time, we add one new child to the current node in the plane tree to the right of all existing children, and move to that new child.
-If a right-edge is visited for the first time we just move back to the parent of the current node in the plane tree.
-Whenever we encounter a leaf in the binary tree we copy that label to the node in the plane tree.
-It is not difficult to see that this is a bijection between decorated binary trees and labeled plane trees.
+Given a binary tree, we do a depth-first exploration, starting from the root and exploring left-child before right-child.
+We construct the plane tree as we explore the binary tree, starting with an unlabeled root node.
+Whenever a left-edge in the binary tree is visited for the first time, we add one new unlabeled child to the current node in the plane tree to the right of all existing children of that node, and move to that new child.
+If a right-edge is visited for the first time, we move back to the parent of the current node in the plane tree.
+Whenever we encounter a leaf in the binary tree, we copy that label to the node in the plane tree.